EmberExperts/ember-rollbar-client/README.md

 </p>

 ___
-The Rollbar client for EmberJS applications.
+The Rollbar Client is a thin layer of integration with EmberJS applications.
-> This one just works!

-- Automatic logger for:
-  - `js window` errors
-  - `ember` errors
-- Fastboot compatible
-- Practical wrapper with access to pure `Rollbar`

 ## Compatibility